AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-admin.md

 # Set up multiple views in the Admin

 This task requires you to create a root category (and additional categories, if desired) for each store.
 The tasks discussed in this topic provide one way to set up multiple stores.
-For additional information, see the following resources in the Magento User Guide:
+For additional information, see the following resources in the Commerce User Guide:

 - [Categories](https://docs.magento.com/user-guide/catalog/categories.html)
 - [Adding Websites](https://docs.magento.com/user-guide/stores/stores-all-create-website.html)